 At Camellia Waldorf School, a child’s elementary school education in academic subjects includes hands-on learning as well as music, art, physical education and practical arts.
-Teachers bring lessons alive by using vivid imagery and absorbing activities that stimulate students’ curiosity – engaging them both intellectually and emotionally.
+Teachers bring lessons alive by using vivid imagery and absorbing activities that stimulate students’ curiosity – engaging them both intellectually and emotionally resulting in better academic performance.

 We use an in-depth block approach of two hours each morning, when the students are most attentive.
 Each instructional block lasts 3-4 weeks, allowing for a deeper exploration of the subject material and covering the main academic subjects of math, science, language arts, history, and geography.
 We schedule plenty of time for recess and incorporate time in nature.
 Homework is age appropriate and kept to the essential in the early grades to allow more family time.